BIRD’s Q2 earnings predictions: What the experts say

 Sponsored

-As well, it is important to consider BIRD stock ratios such as price-to-sales, which is currently 0.61.BIRD’s price to book ratio for the most recent quarter was 0.66, resulting in an 1.23 price to cash per share for the period.
+As well, it is important to consider BIRD stock ratios such as price-to-sales, which is currently 0.65.BIRD’s price to book ratio for the most recent quarter was 0.70, resulting in an 1.31 price to cash per share for the period.

 How does Allbirds Inc. (BIRD) stock rate among analysts?
 Buy, sell, or hold?